9 Different Types Of Laboratories As Of 2026 [Explained]

 A laboratory is a specialized place for conducting experiments, running tests, and analyzing their performance.
 It is characterized by controlled uniformity of conditions, such as precise humidity, constant temperature, and high cleanliness.

-Every lab is built differently based on the purpose of the study.
-A metallurgy lab, for instance, could have equipment for casting or refining materials or testing the strength of materials, while a physics lab might contain a vacuum chamber or particle accelerator.
+Every lab is designed based on what it needs to do.
+For example, a metallurgy lab may have equipment for casting, refining, and testing the strength of materials, while a physics lab might include tools like a vacuum chamber or even a particle accelerator.

 Scientific laboratories have become common these days.
-They can be found as learning spaces or research rooms in schools and colleges, corporates, government, military facilities, and even aboard space stations.
+They can be found as learning spaces or research rooms in schools and colleges, corporations, government, military facilities, and even aboard space stations.

 In order to explain them in detail, we have listed different types of laboratories suited for specific research and experiments.